nogbazghi/NLP_Project/README.md

 ## About the files
 fasttext-0.9.2-cp37-cp37m-win_amd64: fasttext whl for python version 3.7<br/>
-fasttext-0.9.2-cp38-cp38m-win_amd64: fasttext whl for python version 3.8<br/>

 Newsela_categorized: dataset for training models (and testing models on the same dataset).
 Five readability clases.
 File 0 is the most difficult class.
 File 4 is the easiest class.<br/>
-newsela_features_cohesion_selected.csv: cohesive dataset<br/>
+newsela_features_cohesion_selected.csv: cohesive features extracted from Newsela<br/>
 WeeBit-TextOnly_categorized_fortesting: dataset for testing models on a different dataset.<br/>

 finetuned_BERT_for_newsela.pt : fine-tuned bert model<br/>